 - Triple-Triple = At least 3 interceptions, won tackles and net duels

 Note that the above aren’t stackable – so a player can’t score a Double-Double and then a Triple-Double on top, the score will be the highest of the three.

 During and after the games, you can view your players scores and the breakdown for these via the SO5 screen (‘Play’).

 You’ll also find the table showing where you are against other managers, and the prize pool to show you what you win, depending on where you place.
 Usually you’ll be competing for a card, sometimes an ETH reward as well.
-If nothing else, it’s a good idea to aim to get an entry into the Global All Stars Division 4 each gameweek, where you can win 0.02 ETH for hitting a threshold score of 250 points – something which is very achievable.
+If you can afford the initial outlay on Rare cards, it’s a good idea to aim to get an entry into the All Star Rare tournament each gameweek, where you can win $50 for hitting a threshold score of 250 points or $25 for hitting 205 points – something which is very achievable.

 Unlike some platforms where you might need to think about buying players that ‘fit the matrix’, I’d say that Sorare does a pretty good job of simply rewarding ‘good’ players.
 The key things to consider are players with high levels of involvement in the game and those that are regularly scoring and assisting – so it’s pretty much common sense.

 Bear in mind that the cap of 100 points means there’s little difference between someone who has an amazing game and someone who has a very good game.
 What you want to look for is consistency i.e.; players who regularly post scores above average, and those that have explosive peaks and a track record of hitting scores of 80+.